 - Improved adhesion on a variety of substrates.

 - Ability to cure higher thickness coatings or inks with high pigment content.

 - Ability to cure inks, coatings and adhesives sandwiched between several layers of opaque materials, which often occurs in the food packaging industry.

 - Elimination of heat damage to printing substrates, since electron beam curing is a "cold-curing" process.

 - Higher press speeds due to faster curing of thicker or more opaque inks or coatings.

 - Low training and labor costs, and reduced ink and coating costs are a possibility, since the use of a photo-initiator is not required for most curing scenarios.

-- Decreased number of toxic byproducts, such as volatile organic chemicals, due to thorough cure and absence of a photo-initiator.
+- Decreased number of toxic byproducts, such as volatile organic compounds and photo-initiators.